tree health, trimming, removal

 Deadwood, lean, cracks, cavities, pests, and roots can change whether trimming or removal is safer.

-Cleanup scope
+Cleanup plan

 Decide whether limbs, trunk sections, palm fronds, chips, and stump grindings need haul-off.